ArnieX/swifitch-software/README.md

 |home/pingallresponse|This will contain status after you send pingall request and all devices should respond|
 |home/room/swifitch/status|This listens for status change to set correct status eg. in Homebridge|

-## Using with Amazon Echo

-Swifitch will be automatically discovered by Amazon Echo since it fakes being a WeMo device and it doesn't require any server/homebridge setup.

-**Not working with Gen2 Echo devices, waiting for fix.**

 ## HTTP API

 |URL|DESCRIPTION|